How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Reading about budgeting is the beginning.
 Building an actual budget is the step that changes your financial life.

-Many people understand, in a general sense, that they should budget.
-But when they sit down to actually create one, the process feels unclear.
+Many of us understand, in a general sense, that we should budget.
+But when we sit down to actually create one, the process feels unclear.
 Where do you start?
 What do you write down?
 How do you know if the numbers are right?
 What do you do when the budget does not balance?

-You do not need special software, financial expertise, or a large income to do this.
+You do not need special software, financial expertise, or a large income.
 You need a clear process and the willingness to be honest about your numbers.

 What You Will Need